sutejsharma/COVID-19-Data-Analysis-using-Python/README.md

 # COVID-19-Data-Analysis-using-Python

+By the end of this project, it is demonstrated how to preprocess and merge datasets to calculate needed measures and prepare them for an Analysis.
+We are going to work with a COVID19 dataset, published by John Hopkins University, which consist of the data related to cumulative number of confirmed cases, per day, in each Country.
+Also we have another dataset consisting of various life factors, scored by the people living in each country around the globe.
+We are going to merge these two datasets to see if there is any relationship between the spread of the the virus in a country and how happy people are, living in that country.

 Extracting, Manipulating, Defining Metrics and then analyzing global COVID-19 data

 Project Structure: Project on COVID19 Data Analysis using Python is divided into following tasks: